 I love Traverse City, MI.
 There are wonderful wineries, great restaurants and beautiful scenery particularly in the fall.
 You can visit Petoskey where Hemingway spent his summers growing up, along with Harbor Springs and the amazing Mackinac Island.

-I was recently back again in Denver, CO.
+Before the pandemic, I went back again to Denver, CO.
 The Highlands neighborhood and River North or RiNo have new boutique hotels, restaurants, food halls, breweries and distilleries where you can explore after visiting Denver’s great art museums.

 Detroit, MI has an incredible art museum with many new boutique hotels and a great food scene.

-I was in Buffalo, NY for the first time two years ago and was so impressed with the emerging neighborhoods, food scene, art museums, historic architecture and parks.
+I was in Buffalo, NY for the first time three years ago and was so impressed with the emerging neighborhoods, food scene, art museums, historic architecture and parks.